 The Virtues of Canned Food

 The long shelf life means you can keep things on hand for awhile before you need to use them.
 When your favorites are on sale, you can stock up without the fear of anything going bad.
 Also, the food is already prepped.
 No chopping required, which cuts down on your day-of prep time.
 If you have a meal you know that you (and the fam) likes, and it is made out of shelf-stable items, you will NEVER have an excuse for not getting dinner on the table.

 Canned food can actually be more nutritious than fresh food.
-Since canned food is packaged at the peak of ripeness, you're getting food at its most fresh from a can (just like frozen).
+Since canned food is packaged at the peak of ripeness, you're getting it at its most fresh (just like frozen).
 While sitting on a truck, in a grocery store, or in the produce drawer of your fridge, fruits and vegetables lose vitamins and antioxidants.
 Canning locks in that nutrition, meaning you get more bang for your buck.

 Canned foods are almost always cheaper than their fresh counterparts.
 Also, they are more likely to go on sale, and are easier to stock up on at that time.
 Canned foods are available year round, so seasonal prices aren't as much of a factor.
 This makes canned items a major win for people on a budget, since you’re saving that money up front.
 Since they’re shelf stable, it’s pretty rare for canned items to go to waste, which again saves you money.

-There was no association with body weight or BMI and eating canned fruits and vegetables.
+There was no association with blood pressure and eating canned fruits and vegetables.
 I think this is significant because one of the top critiques of canned foods is the sodium content, and excess sodium intake is associated with higher blood pressure.
-Part of this may be explained by the fact that eating canned foods was associated with a lower sodium-potassium ratio.
-Some researchers believe that it's not just the total sodium that is the problem for blood pressure, but the ratio of sodium-potassium.
+Part of this may be explained by the fact that eating canned foods was also associated with a lower sodium-potassium ratio.
+Some researchers believe that it's not just the total sodium that is the problem for blood pressure, but the ratio of sodium to potassium.

 Things to Consider

 There are many great reasons to keep canned foods on hand for quick and easy meal prep.
 Also, don't forget that it's not just fruits and vegetables.
 Canned proteins are especially cheap and convenient - beans, tuna and salmon are excellent options.
 Sidenote: if you're going to donate food, this is a great place to focus.
 Instead of just reaching for whatever leftover food you have in the pantry, consider proteins - they are always a top need!
 Reach out to your local food bank for more information on how to maximize your donations.